A return-to-work plan is based on your injuries and what you can and can’t do at work. Find out the purpose of a plan and what a plan includes.

 Members of the treatment team and representatives of the WCB work with your employer to assist you back to full duties, if possible.
 If a gradual return to full duties is required, the WCB supports that as part of the rehabilitation process.

 You’re expected to co-operate with your return-to-work plan to reduce your wage loss.
 You’re also expected to work closely with your care provider and co-operate fully in your treatment and rehabilitation.
-You are responsible for contacting your case manager immediately when you return to work on modified duties or when you return to your pre-injury duties.
+You are responsible for contacting your customer care facilitator immediately when you return to work on modified duties or when you return to your pre-injury duties.

 Learn more about the return-to-work process and your responsibilities, as well as the responsibilities of your employer, health-care providers and the WCB during your recovery.